maulikmadhavi/ollama_streamlit_demos/README.md

 </a>

 ## Features
+- **RAG Support with custom PDFs**: Run your RAG models with custom PDFs.
 - **Interactive UI**: Utilize Streamlit to create a user-friendly interface.
 - **Local Model Execution**: Run your Ollama models locally without the need for external APIs.
 - **Real-time Responses**: Get real-time responses from your models directly in the UI.